Perform differential methylation scoring

 | bedtools sort -i - > cpg_islands_ucsc_cleaned.bed

-Keeping the name
+Keeping the name column is optional.

 Sorting the regions isn't strictly necessary, the output will be in the same order as the regions file.